KEECO-HomeAutomation/keeco-hwnode-ESP8266/README.md

 ## Getting Started

-The project requires uploading the data folder to the ESP8266 device.
-The project includes a tools folder with a jar file.
-It enables an "ESP8266 Sketch Data Upload" menu item in the Arduino IDE where you can do so.
-Also after downloading the program itself you can download data to your device using a web browser.
+This application is a framework that can be used for various purposes.
+The actual code in Manage_IO.ino represents a MQTT controlled gate lock with RFID scanning.
+To have a different functionality you only need to change the content of Manage_IO.ino

-Navigate to your device's IP address and choose from the available options (links).
+Upload the application to your device and use {"command":"help"} in the serial interface or navigate to your device's IP address and choose from the available options.
+The default password for the web interface is "12345678"

 ### Prerequisites